jtl-transit/rove/docs/source/install.rst

    flask run

-Note that to run the Flask app on a specific host and port, one can use the handles (-h and -p, e.g. `flask run -h 10.xxx.xxx.xxx -p 50xx` will run the app on host 10.xxx.xxx.xxx and port 50xx).
+Note that to run the Flask app on a specific host and port, one can use the handles (-h and -p, e.g. :code:`flask run -h 10.xxx.xxx.xxx -p 50xx` will run the app on host 10.xxx.xxx.xxx and port 50xx).